If you had asked me if I would ever make money from my blogging, I would have said no. I lack any special talent, gift, or even a writer to mentor me.

 From 2020 August –2021 January

 Not a single $ was made from writing during this period, but why?
-Because what I did the most was “writing on the internet” and building on making a good professional network instead of going for small $$ sponsorship deals.
+Because what I did the most was “writing on the internet” and focusing on building a good professional network instead of going for small $$ sponsorship deals.

 From 2021 January –2021 October (The eBook Idea)

 It all started when I received this direct message on Twitter.

 After much deliberation, I decided to write solo and self-publish on Gumroad.

 I launched my book The Prime Guide For Next-Gen Developer